 On November 17, 1934, Johnson and Lady Bird drove to San Antonio to “commit matrimony,” as she would later describe it.
 According to Lady Bird, she still had not made up her mind to marry Johnson as they drove to San Antonio for the wedding.
 However, once in San Antonio, she was committed to proceeding with the ceremony.

 LBJ didn’t have a wedding band and asked Dan Quill, friend and Postmaster of San Antonio, to get one.
 Quill bought a wedding band at the nearby Sears, Roebuck & Co. for $2.50.
 Lyndon Johnson and Claudia Alta “Lady Bird” Taylor married on November 17, 1934, at St. Mark’s Episcopal Church in San Antonio.
 They honeymooned in Mexico and remained married for 39 years.

 The newly released letters were written between Lyndon and Lady Bird from September to mid-November 1934.
-While selected letters have previously been released, this is the first time all have been made public.

 Did You Know…

 LBJ gave Lady Bird an unusual gift on their first date...an inscribed book entitled Nazism: An Assault on Civilization.
 In an interview, historian Mike Gillette asked Lady Bird about that date.
 "I do believe before the day was over he did ask me to marry him," she said, "and I thought he was just out of his mind." —Transcript, Claudia "Lady Bird" Johnson Oral History Interview IV, 2/4/78, by Michael L. Gillette, Internet Copy, LBJ Library.